aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 ## Micro PDF417 Symbologies
-*Micro PDF417* can include from 1 to 4 columns with data and from 4 to 44 rows; the maximal and minimal numbers of rows depend on the number of columns according to the predefined combinations of rows, columns, and error correction codewords.
+*Micro PDF417* can include from 1 to 4 columns and from 4 to 44 rows; the maximal and minimal numbers of rows depend on the number of columns according to the predefined combinations of rows, columns, and error correction codewords.
 In addition, each barcode contains two columns with metadata that serve as targets for barcode location in an image.
 In general, *Micro PDF417* is used for work with high-quality documents due to barcode recognition difficulties; at the same time, these barcodes can be read by laser scanners.

 <p align="center"><img src="micropdf417basic.png"></p>